jax-ml/jax/docs/multi_process.md

 environments in JAX is direct communication links between accelerators, e.g. the high-speed interconnects for Cloud TPUs or [NCCL](https://developer.nvidia.com/nccl) for GPUs.
-These links are what allow collective operations to run across multiple process’ worth of accelerators.
+These links are what allow collective operations to run across multiple processes’ worth of accelerators.

 ## Multi-process programming model